Turtle Creek Industrial Railroad: Founding and acquisition by Pennsylvania RR: 1886-1982

 At its peak the Turtle Creek Branch extended from Westinghouse's facilities in Trafford all the way through Saltsburg, and its primary cargo was not gas but coal.
 Passenger service to and from Pittsburgh and points west was also popular, first served by steam engine trains and later by a single car diesel vehicle known as the Doodlebug.
 Vehicles made stops in North Trafford, Blackburn, Saunders, Murrysville, Newlonsburg and Export.
 At its peak, an average of 1000 passengers each weekend would ride this rail line down to Pittsburgh, but passenger service eventually declined, ultimately ending in 1936.
 Coal shipments declined as well as mines closed, and businesses located along Old and New William Penn Highway became the railroad's only customers.

 In 1968 the owner of the Turtle Creek Branch, the Pennsylvania Railroad Company, merged with New York Central Railroad and the New York, New Haven and Hartford Railroad to form Penn Central, which declared bankruptcy only two years later.
 A new company, Conrail, was formed to take over the freight lines of the short-lived Penn Central; it renamed its "Branches" as "Industrial Tracks", giving the Turtle Creek railroad its penultimate name: The Turtle Creek Industrial Track.
 In 1980, Congress passed the Staggers Rail Act which deregulated the rail industry, permitting carriers to sell-off unprofitable lines.
-Subsequently, Conrail announced that it was looking to was looking to abandon several lines, and its Turtle Creek Industrial Track was among them.
+Subsequently, Conrail announced that it was looking to abandon several lines, and its Turtle Creek Industrial Track was among them.

 Sale from Conrail to Dura-Bond: 1982

 In November 1981, Conrail announced intention to abandon its unprofitable Turtle Creek Valley Line.
 At the time several businesses relied on it for shipments, including Dura-Bond, an Export-based protective coating company owned by the Norris family.
 Wayne Norris then sized up the company's situation: "Losing this line would be inconvenient for the other companies, but it would be devastating for us".
 He noted that Dura-Bond needed to move large steel products too big and heavy to ship by truck, a number of truck strikes had occurred in the area and his company needed a reliable, competitive transportation alternative.
 They were faced with a choice: move their company to a new location served by rail, subsidize Conrail's existing operations, or purchase the railroad.
 After discussing their options, Dura-Bond decided to purchase the railroad outright, taking on other businesses along the line as paying customers.
-They renamed the railroad the "Turtle Creek Industrial Railroad", and would own and operate it themselves as a privately owned subsidiary company.
+They renamed the railroad the "Turtle Creek Industrial Railroad" and would own and operate it themselves as a privately owned subsidiary company.